AndrosDe/kitcheninstallation-buelau/README.md

 - The navigation menu in the header can only show the website "Home" and "Gallery" with an underline, as well as the current language, "Services" and contact will not have a permanent marking as they are part of the home page.
 The link will work and direct the visitor to the section on the page though.
 - on resolutions lower than 280px width a white gap can be seen to the right of the page.
 As the page is not meant to be viewed on a screen that small, no additional media queries were made to fix this, as the site becomes unreadable at that resolution anyway.
 - the gallery site will take time to load since there are a lot of pictures this is to be excepted.
 Lowering the resolution would cause the quality of the pictures to deteriorate too much.
+- Using the "Send" button on the form will open a new Website claiming that it would be unsafe and request more to cancel or sent again.
+No Email seems to be sent to the Email Address though.
+As the preferred contact is phone (visible in the footer) and the email visible above the for as alternative means to get in contact with the company.

 <hr>